UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 Perhaps we need to allow attributes to have default-values?

-- RESET items BEFORE Pulsing the plot.
+- (((DONE))) RESET items BEFORE Pulsing the plot.
 This ensures that REROLL archetype doesn't avoid activations.
 ALSO: We will need to refactor how the round-increment works.
 Currently, the round-increment works by listening to RESET trigger.
 But this will cause rounds to be incremented twice, which is nasty.
 Fix this!